 Every second Friday of the month, WFM facilitates and funds the Staples High School Culinary Arts students in preparing dinner at the Gillespie Center in Westport, the community kitchen for the Homes for Hope organization.

 Get Growing is a series of events and contests specifically designed for our younger visitors.
 Each week we bring a different activity, craft or entertainer celebrating fresh, local food, our farmers and our kids.
 “Families have been a part of our market from the beginning,” says Lori Cochran-Dougall, WFM Director.
 “Kids are really excited to learn where their food comes from and meet the farmers.
 The farmers really love interacting with the kids.”

-Young Shoots - In addition, we partnered with the Westport Arts Center to sponsor Young Shoots, a photography contest for children from 8 to 18.
+Young Shoots - In addition, we partnered with the Artists Collective to sponsor Young Shoots, a photography contest for children from 8 to 18.
 Young Shoots is designed to provide an opportunity for students to demonstrate their creativity through the digital photography medium, and to showcase the local color and vibrancy of the Westport Farmers' Market.
 The contest will culminate in a reception with the finalists’ work displayed in a gallery style setting.

 The Recipe Program’s goal is to help customers create easy, healthy, and delicious meals using fresh local products found at the market.
 For each of ten consecutive months, seasonal recipes from the area’s top chefs will be distributed at the market and will be available online.
 These recipes will provide motivation for trying new dishes as well as new ingredients, thereby expanding the home cook’s repertoire.

 Bridgeport Rescue Mission (BRM)